 Our DSL will keep the case under constant review and will consider a referral to Lincolnshire children’s social care if the situation does not seem to be improving.
 Timelines of interventions will be monitored and reviewed through My Concern.

-Add details of your own local procedures for early / family help from LA.
+An Early Help Assessment will be completed if this is deemed as the appropriate next step and consent is gained from the family.